Sara Forsberg

-Personal life
+Early and personal life

 Forsberg was born on 2 May 1994 in Jakobstad, Finland.
 Her father was born in Sweden.
-Forsberg has taken a DNA test with the following results: 63.8% Finnish, 28.7% Scandinavian, 5.5% Central American, and 2.0% Eastern European.
-Her native language is Finnish, although she spoke mainly English in the first six years of her life.
-Because of her parents' career as Baptist missionaries, she moved frequently as a child, living in Texas for five years and the United Kingdom for a year, before returning to Finland permanently.
+Her native language is Finnish, although she spoke mainly English in the first six years of her life as she lived abroad with her family; due to her parents' careers as Baptist missionaries, she moved frequently as a child, living in Texas for five years and the United Kingdom for a year, before returning to Finland permanently.
 Forsberg spent a few years in a music academy in Jakobstad and later studied to become a chef before embarking on a singing career.

+In October 2023, Forsberg revealed that she was born intersex and had been diagnosed with Swyer syndrome as a teenager.
+Earlier in 2016, she revealed she has breast implants.

 Career

-Starting from Youtube
+Starting from YouTube

 Since her video "What Languages Sound Like to Foreigners" was posted on YouTube on 3 March 2014 on her channel Smoukahontas Official (which subsequently has been changed into SAARA), it has been seen over 20 million times as of June 2018.
 Her ability to mimic accents and speech melodies of different languages, which included Japanese, Estuary English, American with California accent, Swedish, French, Arabic and Spanish, using mainly nonexistent words, was praised by media in a number of countries.

 In the first sequel, she re-impersonated some of the languages from the initial video and added new ones, including "Something African" and "Scottish".
 In another sequel, her "One Girl, 14 Genres" video, a number of musical genres were mimicked.

 Musical career

 In July 2014, it was revealed that Forsberg had signed a record deal with Capitol Records with Rodney Jerkins acting as her executive producer.
 Capitol Records chairman and CEO Steve Barnett said that the only artists that he had the same feeling about other than Forsberg were Adele and Sam Smith.
 She is the first Finnish person to be signed to a major American record label.
 Her debut single "Ur Cool" was released on 21 April 2015 and became a Top 10 single in Finland.
 In February 2016, Forsberg left Capitol Records.
 She told in her YouTube video that the producer Jerkins had left Capitol Records and she was left stranded, contractually not being allowed to work without him.
-Due to the unwillingness of the producer to let her out of the contract, Capitol Records agreed to terminate her contract and let her go create freely again.
-Saara also told in the video that she felt bad promoting a single she absolutely hated.
+Owing to the unwillingness of the producer to let her out of the contract, Capitol Records agreed to terminate her contract and let her go create freely again.
+Saara also said in the video that she felt bad promoting a single she absolutely hated.